 - Assist department staff with maintenance of artist files.

-- Must be highly organized, accurate and detail-oriented.
+- Must be highly organized, accurate, and detail oriented.

-- Must be reliable and dependable, as well as focused and self-motivated.
+- Must be reliable, focused, and self-motivated.

 - Should possess strong oral and written communication skills.